zianwang-bioinfo/HitAnno/README.md

 - [License](#License)

 ## Overview
-We developed HitAnno, a scalable model built on a hierarchical transformer architecture for accurate cell type annotation on large scATAC-seq datasets.
-HitAnno constructs “cell sentences” by leveraging accessibility profiles on cell-type-specific peaks, capturing the epigenomic cell heterogeneity.
-The model adopts a two-level attention mechanism to capture both peak-level and peak-set-level dependencies, enabling hierarchical feature integration for reliable annotation performance.
+We developed HitAnno, a hierarchical language model based on transformer architecture capable of atlas-level cell type annotation on scATAC-seq data.
+HitAnno represents each cell as a structured “cell sentence”, constructed from accessibility profiles on specific peaks with consideration of both major and rare cell types.
+Based on cell sentences, HitAnno employs a two-level attention mechanism that integrates accessibility profiles from individual peaks to higher-order peak sets, enabling scalable extraction of cell-type-specific patterns while explicitly capturing peak interactions at hierarchical levels.

 <div align="center">
   <img src="figures/model.png" alt="HitAnno model" width="70%">